-On November 14th, World Diabetes Day, we’ll be joining thousands of other health professionals and patients to help raise awareness of diabetes – from initial symptoms leading to diagnosis, to underlying causes and prevention, and treatment and care best practice.
+On November 16th, World Diabetes Day, we’ll be joining thousands of other health professionals and patients to help raise awareness of diabetes – from initial symptoms leading to diagnosis, to underlying causes, prevention, and best practice in treatment and care.

 The Best Men’s Shoes for Diabetics

-We’ll start with the guys as the choices are pretty straight forward.
+We’ll start with the lads — the choices here are fairly straightforward.

 Sports Shoes

-Providing they’re a good fit, it’s hard to go wrong with a good quality trainer or sports shoe, as they are typically designed to support your feet and knees and minimise pressure by absorbing shock.
+If they fit properly, it’s hard to go wrong with a good-quality trainer or sports shoe.
+These are typically designed to support your feet and knees while reducing pressure through shock absorption.

-Try to avoid Tennis style shoes and trendy baseball boots if you are going to be doing a lot of walking.
-They have flat, hard rubber soles that are not great for arch support, but if you absolutely must have the latest pair in fashion, then find a thick supportive insole.
+Try to avoid tennis-style shoes and trendy baseball boots if you’ll be doing a lot of walking.
+They usually have flat, hard rubber soles that offer poor arch support.
+If you really want that style, consider adding a thick, supportive insole.

 Smart Shoes